paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-064-collection.md

 Amendment by Pub.
 L. 103–465 effective Jan.
 1, 1995, see section 712(e) of Pub.
 L. 103–465, set out as a note under [section 5061 of this title](./chapter-051-distilled-spirits-wines-and-beer.md#section-5061).

 #### Effective Date of 1993 Amendments
 Pub.
 L. 103–182, title V, § 523(b)(1), Dec.
 8, 1993, 107 Stat.
-2163, provided that: “The amendments made by this section [amending this section] shall take effect on the date the Agreement [North American Free Trade Agreement] enters into force with respect to the United States [Jan.
-1, 1994].”
+2163, which provided that the amendments made by section 523 of Pub.
+L. 103–182 took effect on the date the North American Free Trade Agreement entered into force with respect to the United States (Jan.
+1, 1994), was repealed by Pub.
+L. 116–113, title VI, § 601, Jan.
+29, 2020, 134 Stat.
+78, effective on the date the USMCA entered into force (July 1, 2020).

 Amendment by Pub.
 L. 103–66 effective Jan.
 1, 1994, see section 13242(e) of Pub.
 L. 103–66, set out as a note under [section 4041 of this title](./chapter-031-retail-excise-taxes.md#section-4041).